Knowing the past is “a wonderful way to enlarge the experience of being alive.”

 In 2003, a courageous move by the Bozeman City Manager brought over $323,000 of city general funds to a rescue of the property.
 The SAE’s sold the property to the City of Bozeman, and hoped to identify a long-term, non-profit occupant that would be appropriate to R1 residential zoning.
 The City appointed a Task Force.
 Their due diligence produced negotiations and an offer to Montana State University MSU.
 Only seven blocks from campus, it seemed a needed and desirable match.
 However, MSU could not assume long-term maintenance costs.
 Four years had elapsed.

-In September 2007, it was an obvious solution to the quandary of how to save and reuse the Story Mansion.
-“It was one of the best investments the City ever made,” so thought members of the Bozeman’s Historic Preservation Advisory Board, and some on the forefront of “Save the Story Mansion.”
-A rough business plan was presented to City Commissioners outlining how restoration of the 1st floor could, with rentals as public space, cover yearly operation coasts; restoration of the 2nd and 3rd floors, and the Carriage House for anchor tenants, could meet maintenance costs.
+In September 2007, a rough business plan by an ad-hoc group, “Save the Story Mansion”, was presented to City Commissioners, outlining how restoration of the 1st floor could, with rentals as public space, cover yearly operation coasts; restoration of the 2nd and 3rd floors, and the Carriage House for anchor tenants, could meet maintenance costs.
 Restoration into a gracious public gathering space was a concept endorsed by a majority of commissioners in November 2007.